esi/esi-docs/docs/community/kill-feed/index.md

  - Minimum ISK value
  - Kill/Loss/All

-Filters can be AND or ORed to capture everything or fine tune your requirements.
+Filters can be ANDed or ORed to capture everything or fine tune your requirements.

 Current bot stats (as at 19th October 2025):
  - Serving KillMails on 66 servers.